 Titan Class: Hellish

 Titans are as strong as Legendaries, but they're not afraid of the spotlight.
-You'll find them far easier than a Legendary but not quite as often as a Champion.
+You'll find them some easier than a Legendary.. but there are some few who aren as difficult to find as their legendary counterparts.
 The superpowered Titan class can hit like steel and take little damage in return.
 They have access to their own devourables and can self-heal during your battle, adding even more to their difficulty.

 Monolith Class: Hellish